Environmental Projects for Teens and Classrooms

 Subjects: Language arts, civics

-We usually discuss what we can do to reduce, reuse, recycle, and promote sustainability.
+We typically discuss ways to reduce, reuse, recycle, and promote sustainability.
 You can ask your students to practice this at home with their families.
-However, industrial actions and wildfires are the most significant causes of climate change and contribute to global warming.
-Team up with local businesses or lawmakers to make a more significant impact on CO2 emissions.
+However, industrial activities and wildfires are among the most significant causes of climate change, contributing to global warming.
+Collaborate with local businesses or lawmakers to achieve a more substantial impact on CO2 emissions.
 For example, a second grader might get a regional fast-food chain to use more recycled products.

-Have your students find local businesses or people in the government to reach out to.
+Have your students reach out to local businesses or government officials to find out more information.
 Have your students write a letter to these people.
 Ask them to lower their CO2 emissions.
-They can share ideas like composting food scraps, recycling more, or calling for laws to protect local forests.
+They can share ideas such as composting food scraps, recycling more, or advocating for laws to protect local forests.
 Help students think about who should get the letter.
 Decide what action you want the business or government official to take.
 Then, write a letter that highlights why this action matters.

 Research project